 Limit Access to Important Data

 According to the 2021 Varonis Data Risk Report, the average employee has access to over 11 million files.
-From financial information to customer data, employees can access and utilize the information for their own malicious intents if they wish.
+Important data includes financial information, human resources files, spreadsheets, customer information and account files are critical to the business.
+Employees can access and utilize the information for their own malicious intents if they wish.

 Of course, most small businesses properly vet their employees and gain confidence in them before allowing access to sensitive information.
-However, no matter how much you trust your employees, it’s important to limit their access to important details.
+However, no matter how much you trust your employees, it’s important to limit their access to important details to prevent data loss.
 Some reasons why an employee might issue a cyberattack include:

 Ultimately, the best way to prevent employee-based security breaches is by only allowing access to data essential to small business administration.